Buckwheat Pancakes with Blueberries & Blackberries

 Dietitian Notes

-Buckwheat is one of my favorite pantry staples as a registered dietitian—and for good reason:
+As a registered dietitian, buckwheat is one of my favorite pantry staples—and for good reason too:

-• Rich in fiber and plant-based protein, it supports digestion and balanced energy levels.
+- To begin with, it’s rich in fiber and plant-based protein, which supports digestion and balanced energy levels.

-• Buckwheat contains rutin, a powerful antioxidant that supports heart health and inflammation control.
+- Buckwheat also contains rutin, a powerful antioxidant that supports heart health and inflammation control.

 How to Make This Toddler-Friendly